publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIII/m__us_usc_t7_s1722.md

     (d) __Eligible organizations__

-    To be eligible to receive assistance under subsection (b) of this section an organization shall be—
+    To be eligible to receive assistance under subsection (b) an organization shall be—

         (1) a private voluntary organization or cooperative that is, to the extent practicable, registered with the Administrator; or